bbenne10/minirc/README.md

 may be enabled by adding their name to the space-separated list called `ENABLED` in `/etc/rc.conf`.
 The name may be prefixed with '@' to start that service in the background.

+Starting and stopping a service are simple:

+    sudo rc start dbus
+    sudo rc stop dbus

+Polling services is equally simple:

+    rc list

+You may manually trigger shutdown, reboot or suspend with:

+    sudo rc shutdown
+    sudo rc reboot
+    sudo rc suspend

+**Note**: `rc suspend` does nothing more than `echo "mem" > /sys/power/state`.
+If your machine requires more hand-holding here (unloading modules etc), you're currently on your own.
+I am open to pull requests that address this in a general way though.

 ## Writing services